 Bad weather or winter trips?
-Not at all recommended, there are a few days oscillating around the 1500m mark, walking on ridges, fully exposed to wind and the elements, and it can do the full-on howl up there.
+Not at all recommended, there are a few days oscillating around the 1500 m mark, walking on ridges, fully exposed to wind and the elements, and it can do the full-on howl up there.

-And the vegetation: plenty of mature red beech forest with, often, an understorey of crown fem; the miniature mountain beech, real Hobbitland up near the bushline; the open snowgrass and tussock above the tops; those crazy raoulia, vegetable sheep, in the most inhospitable terrain; and then the complete different shrubbery of the Red Hills, scrubby manuka and dracophyllum, you sure don’t lack botanical variety.
+And the vegetation: plenty of mature red beech forest with, often, an understorey of crown fem; the miniature mountain beech, real Hobbitland up near the bushline; the open snowgrass and tussock above the tops; that crazy raoulia, vegetable sheep, in the most inhospitable terrain; and then the complete different shrubbery of the Red Hills, scrubby manuka and dracophyllum, you sure don’t lack botanical variety.

-Yeah, for experienced and well equipped trampers the Alpine Route is really quite the memorable Little Adventure.
+Yeah, for experienced and well-equipped trampers the Alpine Route is really quite the memorable Little Adventure.

 where | Alpine Route, Mt Richmond Forest Park